ItsYeWolfie/javascript-concepts/README.md

 console.log(main, secondary); // Vegetarian Italian
 ```

-What we're doing here is that we are destructuring the `restaurant.categories` array and we are assigning the first element of the array to the `main` variable, the second element to the `secondary` variable.
+What we're doing here is that we are destructuring the `restaurant.categories` array and we are assigning the first element of the array to the `main` variable, and the second element to the `secondary` variable.
 Then, we are destructuring the `restaurant.categories` array again, but this time, we are assigning the second element of the array to the `main` variable, and the first element of the array to the `secondary` variable.
 This is how we can switch variables in ES6.

-#### RETURNING MULTIPLE VALUES
+#### Returning Multiple Values

 Returning multiple values is the process of returning multiple values from a function.
 If we take the previous example of the `order()` method, then we can see that it returns an array with two elements, the first element is the starter, and the second element is the main course.
 We can also return multiple values from a function using destructuring, for example: